 Perhaps the most well-known of the non-dairy milks, Almond Milk is made with two ingredients: almonds and water.
 Its mildly sweet and nutty taste makes it ideal for almost anything—smoothies, coffee, cereal, cooking and baking.
 Try it in an Iced Bubble Matcha Tea or a Chia Breakfast Porridge.
 Our almond milk recipe is sugar free and provides the nutritional benefits of heart-healthy fats, filling fibre, vitamins D, E and A, plus calcium (more than traditional milk), magnesium, potassium, zinc and iron.

-Perfect for your morning bowl of cereal or for baking, soy milk is protein rich, high in fibre and iron, and offers more calcium and vitamin D than traditional milk.
-Homemade soy milk calls for dried (soaked) soy beans, granulated sugar and water.
-It’s a great base for the nutrient-packed Everything Smoothie and Peachy Green Smoothie; treats like Vegan Truffles or Peach Soy Sherbet; baked into your favourite muffins; added to salad dressing; or simply poured over cereal.
+Perfect for your morning bowl of cereal or for baking, soy milk is the most nutritionally balanced plant-based milk alternative and the closest to cows milk.
+Homemade soy milk calls for dried (soaked) soy beans, and water.
+It’s a great base for the nutrient-packed Everything Smoothie and Peachy Green Smoothie; treats like Vegan Truffles or Peach Soy Sherbet; baked into your favorite muffins; added to salad dressing; or simply poured over cereal.

-Reminiscent of horchata, the creamy, cinnamon-sugar Mexican rice drink, Rice Milk is easy to make and inexpensive.
-Just blend cooked brown rice, water and a touch of brown sugar in your Vitamix.
+Rice Milk is easy to make, light, refreshing and inexpensive.
+Low protein and fat content the calories come from carbs, which makes it good for active people, especially pre-exercise (in smoothies, porridge or on cereal).
+Just blend cooked brown rice and water in your Vitamix.
 You’ll get a drink that’s high in fibre; rich in vitamin B and antioxidants like manganese and selenium; and nut, soy and dairy free.
 Try it in a hearty Nuts and Grains Breakfast Smoothie or bake it into homemade Corn Bread.